 Use the Live Callers dashboard to identify users who are currently having a bad call experience in an ongoing Zoom or Microsoft Teams call.
-This feature is currently in beta for all users with a UC&C monitoring license.

 The dashboard shows a list of all devices currently in a call, with real-time data from the Edge DX Agent to help you find and troubleshoot call quality problems.

-The Zoom/Teams dashboards show more detailed call information from Zoom/Teams APIs, but that information is only available after a call has taken place.
+The Zoom/Teams dashboards show more detailed call information from Zoom/Teams APIs, but that information is available only after a call has taken place.

 The information in the Live Callers dashboard comes directly from the Edge DX agent, allowing you to see real-time UC&C performance.

 To open the dashboard, go to Dashboards > Live Callers Dashboard.

 To learn more about troubleshooting poor quality Teams Calls, use our interactive use cases guide:

 To use the Live Callers dashboard, you need:

 - A license that includes UC&C monitoring.
 See our pricing page for details.

 - Edge DX Windows agent 2.11 or higher installed on the devices.
 This feature is available only on Windows devices.